 Independent Midwife Alice Barden provided a more personal take on my work.
 I’ve had the privilege of being with her and her husband for the three home births of their sons, Alice also trained with me before going on to become a midwife.

-Organization, set up, food, flowers, etc., etc., etc. accomplished beautifully by Jo Askham and Sarah Goldburg both experienced birth attendants as well as organizers of the Maternity Coalition film nights.
+Organisation, set up, food, flowers, etc., etc., etc. accomplished beautifully by Jo Askham and Sarah Goldburg both experienced birth attendants as well as organisers of the Maternity Coalition film nights.

 Have to mention also the ‘crisis of confidence’ cup cakes by Bree and Jules from Mammabake.com.au

 While mentioning crises of confidence, my ‘crisis of confidence’ logo designed by graphic designer Keith Downes is a stylishly crafted version of the scribble I make on the whiteboard whenever I’m presenting my crisis of confidence concept.